istio/istio.io/_docs/tasks/istio-auth.md

 ---
 {% include home.html %}

-This task shows how to set up Istio Auth in a Kubernetes cluster.
-You'll learn how to:
+This task shows how to configure Istio Auth with **per-cluster Istio CA**.
+You'll learn how to do the following for Istio Auth with per-cluster Istio CA:

 * Enable Istio Auth